paluh/purescript-clappr/README.md

 # purescript-clappr

-Purescript bindings to Clappr video player.
+Bindings to Clappr video player for Purescript.

 ## Status

-Bindings cover:
+This binding covers:

   * basic options